Narek Hakhnazaryan & Oxana Shevchenko

 How best to describe the two artist’s playing in this popular sonata?
 Let me first write about the cellist: I found his appearance modest, his playing smooth and unpretentious, often introverted (but not shy), devoid of show effects (not trying to show off a giant bass volume or the like).
 Narek is perfect in the intonation; his vibrato is natural, largely inconspicuous and well-controlled.
 Often, he didn’t use vibrato at all: I particularly liked that in the transition to the recapitulation section.
-His instrument (a modern cello) has maybe not the biggest tone, but is well-balanced, smooth and clean-sounding over the entire range.
+Narek Hakhnazaryan plays a modern cello.
+An instrument maybe not with the biggest tone, but well-balanced, smooth and clean-sounding over the entire range.
 It has a wonderful, singing descant.
 Certainly, it is more than adequate for a venue like this one.
 Hearing Narek’s pizzicati through the piano accompaniment posed no problem at all.

 I. Allegro, ma non tanto